Bhumi-2/AmbedkarGPT/README.md

 - **ChromaDB** as vector store (local, persisted on disk)
 - **Ollama (Mistral 7B)** as LLM (free, runs locally)

 > No API keys, no cloud calls.
-Everything runs on your machine.

 ---